OfficialCSGOEmpire/API-Docs/README.md

 Inputs:

 - per_page - (required), number.
 How many items to fetch.
-Min is 1 and max is 200 for quests and 2500 for logged in user
+Min is 1 and max is 200 for guests and 2500 for logged in user
 - page - (required), number.
 Page to fetch.
 - search - string.
 Item market name to search.
 2 char min length.
 - order - string.
 Field to use for ordering supported fields: market_value